exercism/x86-64-assembly/concepts/stack/introduction.md

 ## Call and Ret

-The main purpose of the stack is keeping track of the return address for called functions.
+The main purpose of the stack is to keep track of the return address for called functions.

 Whenever a `call` instruction is used, the current value in `rip` is implicitly pushed to the stack.
 Subsequently, the operand for the instruction is moved into `rip`, so that execution continues in the called function.